Diya Aur Baati Hum: 7 years later

 Sandhya, Sooraj and Ved live happily.
-They find out Vansh never died and was adopted by Ankur, who planned the past things to keep Vansh with them.
+They cross paths with Vansh who studies in the same school as Ved.
+Bulbul who is unaware of the past attempts to reunite the families after realizing the truth and with the help of Santosh is successful.
+Ankur realizes his mistakes and reunites with Sandhya.
 As Sooraj dreams of opening a big hotel and works for it with Sandhya, she is appointed for an extremely perilous mission Mahabhali, to defeat a dangerous terrorist in his territory in West Bengal, faking her identity as Sagarika.
 Sandhya leaves and enacts to be presumed dead in a train accident.
 Sooraj loses his dreams and mental stability due to this shock.
-Owing to his condition, Santosh starts hating Sandhya.
+Due to his condition, Santosh starts hating Sandhya.

 Santosh wants Sooraj to marry Laalima Agarwal, who she believes will be able to help him recover.
 Sandhya battles with the difficulties of Mahabhali and finally sabotages their plan, but her identity is exposed.
 The terrorists capture and almost torture her to death.
 Sooraj finds out Sandhya is alive, and joins her on the mission to help.
 They complete the mission and return home.
-Santosh refuses to forgive Sandhya.
-Laalima falls in love with Sooraj.
+Santosh refuses to forgive Sandhya and Laalima who has fallen in love with Sooraj lies that she is his wife.

-But, Sooraj and Sandhya's love wins and Santosh forgives her as Laalima gives up.
-Later, Sooraj's youngest brother Mohit is shot to death after attempting to molest Laalima by Santoshi.
+Eventually Sooraj and Sandhya's love wins and Santosh forgives her.
+Sooraj reveals to Laalima that he knew her truth all along but didn't expose her as he respects her greatly leading to Laalima realizing her mistakes.
+Later, Sooraj's youngest brother Mohit is killed after attempting to molest Laalima by Santosh.
 With the help of women's rights activists, Sandhya bails her out.
+The Rathi family celebrate Laalima and Pramod's wedding.